Heinz Linge

 Heinz Linge (23 March 1913 – 9 March 1980) was a German SS officer who served as a valet for the leader of Nazi Germany, Adolf Hitler, and became known for his close personal proximity to historical events.
 Linge was present in the Führerbunker on 30 April 1945, when Hitler committed suicide.
 Linge's ten-year service to Hitler ended at that time.
 In the aftermath of the Second World War in Europe, Linge spent ten years in Soviet captivity.

-According to his memoir, titled With Hitler to the End and published by Skyhorse in 2014, "Linge was responsible for all aspects of Hitler’s household".
-Despite the circumstances of the war, Linge's portrayal of the Führer has been described as "affectionate", although Hitler as a supervisor acted in a manner "unpredictable and demanding".

 Early life and education

 Linge was born in Bremen, Germany.
 He was employed as a bricklayer prior to joining the SS in 1933.
 He served in the Leibstandarte SS Adolf Hitler (LSSAH), Hitler's bodyguard.
 In 1934, when he was part of No. 1 Guard to Hitler's residence on the Obersalzberg near Berchtesgaden, Linge was selected to serve at the Reich Chancellery.
-By the end of the war, he had obtained the rank of SS-Obersturmbannführer (lieutenant colonel).
+By 1945, he had obtained the rank of SS-Sturmbannführer (major).